-She has assisted her mentors, international ballet pedagogues and choreographers, Madame Gabriela Darvash, Jo Rowan, and Kat Wildish, in their master classes from New York to Taipei.
-She also assisted one of her most beloved mentors, the late Robert L. Reed, at his St. Louis Tap Festival.
-Karilyn especially enjoys teaching for arts outreach and teaching for artist residency programs like ones at Goodspeed Musicals, Stages St. Louis, and Milwaukee Rep. For Karilyn, those are the types of programs that introduced her to her first dance classes, and they’re some of the best places to spark new ideas and experiences.
+Karilyn is also passionate about arts education.
+From New York to Taipei, she has assisted her mentors, international ballet masters and choreographers, Madame Gabriela Darvash, Jo Rowan, and Kat Wildish, in their master classes.
+She has also assisted one of her most beloved mentors, the late Robert L. Reed, at his St. Louis Tap Festival.
+She especially enjoys teaching for arts outreach artist residency programs like the ones at Goodspeed Musicals, Stages St. Louis, and Milwaukee Rep. They are the types of programs that introduced her to her first dance classes, and they’re some of the best places to spark new ideas and experiences.

 Karilyn’s performing arts career began as a preschooler in an after school dance program in her school’s gymnasium in Tulsa, OK.
 She dove deeper with formal studio training in St. Louis and Kansas City, MO (with the occasional “commercial break” to dip her toe in gymnastics, Japanese sumi-e, and learning how to play a few musical instruments).
 Karilyn earned a BPA in Dance Performance, history minor, from Oklahoma City University.